jenkinsci/vectorcast-execution-plugin/README.md

 - "Could not acquire a read lock on the project's vcm file" should raise an error, but it does not
 - Add option to active CI licenses
 - Regression Scripts with identical ending directories show testcase as skipped
-- Add option to make job parameterized for Manage project location and Force Node Execution rather than compiler
+- Add option to make job parameterized for VectorCAST Project location and Force Node Execution rather than compiler
 - Update error thrown when user creates absolute path with SCM snippet
 - Need to add more error detection
 - Expand JUnit test case name display to include file.subprogram